 Characteristic wastes are defined in the U.S. Code of Federal Regulations under 40 CFR 261.20 through 261.24 as exhibiting one of four hazardous characteristics:

 Listed wastes are comprised of several hundred hazardous or acutely toxic wastes cataloged in four separate lists: the F, K, P, and U lists.
 The lists are updated as necessary and are published in the U.S. Code of Federal Regulations, under 40 CFR 261.30 though 261.33.
 These definitions and lists are also adopted by reference in Indiana's hazardous waste rules found under the Indiana Administrative Code at 329 IAC 3.1-6-1.

 Note: some listed hazardous wastes have been designated as “acutely toxic” hazardous wastes.
 These wastes are listed on the “P List” in the U.S. Code of Federal Regulations under 40 CFR Part 261.33.
 Similarly, six wastes on the “F List” (F020, F021, F022, F023, F026 and F027) of 40 CFR Part 261.31 also are acutely toxic hazardous wastes.

 Regulations apply for those who generate hazardous waste, as well as, those who treat, store or dispose of it.
-Additional information is provided on IDEM’s Hazardous Waste Web page.
+Additional information is provided on the IDEM Land Quality: Hazardous Waste page.

 It is the responsibility of the person who generates a solid waste to determine if that waste is hazardous.
 This is done by making a waste determination at the point of generation for each waste generated at your site.
 The waste determination can be done using generator knowledge of the products and processes used, or by having the waste analyzed.
 It is the responsibility of the generator to ensure their wastes are properly managed and disposed.